sachinjojode/SJ-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

 Tinkerbelle looks great and it is designed super well.
 It is intuitive and easy to set up.
-The only feedback that I have is that for our scenario of prototyping the device, since my partner and I were in different locations, as I commute from Long Island and he lives on campus, we were not able to meet and work on the prototype videos together.
+The only feedback that I have is that for our scenario of prototyping the device, since my partners and I were in different locations, as I commute from Long Island and they live on RI, we were not able to meet and work on the prototype videos together.
 Therefore, since you need to be on the same Wi-Fi to use Tinkerbelle, we had to explore other opportunities.
 Overall, super well built.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\*

-I am not able to embed the video into this markdown file, but I put the video in the "Interactions" folder with the name of "first_attempt.mov".
+xxxxx

 Now, change the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*

-I am not able to embed the video into this markdown file, but I put the video in the "Interactions" folder with the name of "prototype_1.mov".
+xxxxx

 ## Part E. Costume the device